pp-pal/pp-pal.github.io/misc/success-update-password.markdown

 ---

 {: .highlight }
-You have successfully change your password.
-Try to login in the apps.
+You have successfully changed your password.
+Try to login using your new password.